fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Cloud SSRF |<a href="https://bugs.xdavidhu.me/google/2021/12/31/fixing-the-unfixable-story-of-a-google-cloud-ssrf/">Story of a Google Cloud SSRF</a>
 | Bypass SSRF |<a href="https://blog.deesee.xyz/fuzzing/security/2021/02/26/ssrf-bypassing-hostname-restrictions-fuzzing.html">SSRF: Bypassing hostname restrictions with fuzzing</a>
 | Chained |<a href="https://sirleeroyjenkins.medium.com/just-gopher-it-escalating-a-blind-ssrf-to-rce-for-15k-f5329a974530">Just Gopher It: Escalating a Blind SSRF to RCE for $15k</a>

-<a href="https://coffeejunkiee.github.io//SimpleSSRF/">Simple SSRF Allows Access To Internal Assets</a>

-<a href="https://hackerone.com/reports/1092230">FogBugz import attachment full SSRF requiring vulnerability </a>
+| File-based SSRF |<a href="https://hackerone.com/reports/1092230">FogBugz import attachment full SSRF requiring vulnerability </a>

 <a href="https://twitter.com/infosec_au/status/1434328794861432834">Updated the Blind SSRF Glossary for a list of payloads that call back to an SSRF canary for the Confluence OGNL injection RCE</a>